 Turn disparate VDR materials and call notes into a polished CIM draft in hours, not weeks

-Problem: Bankers spend weeks combing through VDR folders, summarizing management call notes, conducting industry research, and rewriting fragmented input into tight, investor-ready language.
+Problem: Bankers spend weeks combing through Virtual Data Room (VDR) folders, summarizing management call notes, conducting industry research, and rewriting fragmented input into tight, investor-ready language.
 Sourcing and synthesizing all this information manually is slow and error prone.

 How Hebbia Helps: Matrix lets teams upload VDR content, call notes, internal decks, research, and prior CIMs into a single workspace.
 Bankers can issue targeted queries like:

 These structured, source-linked outputs are formatted in clean, complete sentences, enabling teams to create high-quality CIM drafts in days instead of weeks.
-Thanks to Hebbia’s ISD architecture, which preserves structure across PDFs, notes, and Excel files, first drafts are far stronger and require less rewriting.
+Thanks to Hebbia’s Iterative Source Decomposition (ISD) architecture, which preserves structure across PDFs, notes, and Excel files, first drafts are far stronger and require less rewriting.

 2. Strip Profile Generation